Just add flour.

 Jordan D. Lambrecht

 Jordan founded Pixel Bakery because he couldn’t find a job.
 His alma mater is the University of Nebraska-Lincoln where he received a Bachelor of Arts.
 Artistically trained, he brings a different perspective to advertising and how design work and the creative process can be approached.
 He’s been asked roughly 314 times if Pixel Bakery is a real bakery, which generally results in disappointment when he informs them that the last thing he cooked was burnt popcorn over a month ago.

 Karley A. Johnson

 Karley founded Pixel Bakery because she was a nerd in high school and wants to show the world that she’s cool now.
-Karley is a plant enthusiast, an aspiring dog mom, and she’s also a low-key badass who spends her days cycling everywhere because global warming is real.
+Karley is a plant enthusiast, avid cyclist, concert junkie, and a bonafide vegan in the midwest.
 She has degrees in both advertising and graphic design from the University of Nebraska-Lincoln.
-While she is a stellar designer and creative director, her downfalls include her deep appreciation of bands like Linkin Park and Radiohead, and spending 40% of her income on concert tickets.
+While she is a stellar designer and creative director, her downfalls include her deep appreciation of bands like The Smiths and Radiohead, and spending 40% of her income on concert tickets.

 We’re either at the studio or on our way in, we promise.
 Check out our awkward dance moves and intense budget meetings – we forget that people are watching.